Ethan Katz: Coaching career

 Katz was hired by the San Francisco Giants and served as their assistant minor league pitching coordinator in 2019.

 On December 11, 2019, Katz was promoted by the Giants to be their assistant pitching coach.

 On November 12, 2020, Katz was hired by the Chicago White Sox to be their pitching coach.
 Katz was referred to the White Sox by star pitcher Lucas Giolito, who played for Katz at Harvard-Westlake High School in California.
+He was let go by the White Sox following the 2025 season.